This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Chest x-ray: This is used to look at your lungs and airways to check for the cause of bronchiectasis.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your chest and airways.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Pulmonary function tests: Pulmonary function tests (PFTs) help caregivers learn how well your body uses oxygen.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.
 PFTs help your caregivers decide the best treatment for you.